rrhew/rhew-lab/content/post/22-01-09-naturecomms-paper/index.md

 agriculture.
 With the widespread use of copper in the environment, this potentially growing impact should be considered when predicting future halogen load and ozone recovery.
-The full paper will be available here with open access – https://doi.org/10.1038/s41467-021-27779-3.
+The full paper is available here with open access
+– https://doi.org/10.1038/s41467-021-27779-3.

 This is an important paper that puts a spotlight on an unexpected